bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/A-Very-Quick-Guide-To-Calculating-Big-O-Computational.md

 -   <span id="9aad">**constant**: does not scale with input, will take same amount of time</span>
 -   <span id="3a19">for any input size n, constant time performs same number of operations every time</span>
 -   <span id="bf51">**logarithmic**: increases number of operations it performs as logarithmic function of input size n</span>
--   <span id="93d5">function log n grows very slowly, so as n gets longer, number of operations the algorithm needs to perform doesn't increase very much</span>
+-   <span id="93d5">function log n grows very slowly, so as n gets longer, number of operations the algorithm needs to perform doesn’t increase very much</span>
 -   <span id="a2cf">halving</span>
 -   <span id="46c0">**linear**: increases number of operations it performs as linear function of input size n</span>
 -   <span id="5f16">number of additional operations needed to perform grows in direct proportion to increase in input size n</span>